Debt Review and Debt Counselling

-Would you like to know more about thie debt review process which has helped hundreds of thousands of South Africans get out of debt?
+Would you like to know more about the debt review process that has helped hundreds of thousands of South Africans get out of debt?
 Here’s a brief explanation:

 The National Credit Act

-Rather Want Someone to Call to Explain how Debt Review Works ?
+Rather Want Someone to Call & Explain how Debt Review Works?

-Send us an email with your ph number: GET AN EXPLANATION NOW
+Click to send us an email with your phone number:

-The NCR regularly hold workshops around the country with Debt Counsellors and credit providers as well as online webinars with registrants.
+The NCR has in the past held workshops around the country with Debt Counsellors and credit providers as well as online webinars with registrants.
 They send a lot of sternly worded letters, visit registered parties or email them asking for info and of course, keep stats about the industry.
 The NCR are also able to issue non binding opinions about different aspects of the NCA and industry.
 These are seen by many as guides on how registrants should do business.

-A Debt Counsellor will, normally, meet in person with a troubled consumer and go through their financials with them.
+A professional NCR registered Debt Counsellor will, normally, meet, in person, with a troubled consumer and go through their financials with them.
 They like to get you to fill in a form, called a Form 16, which sums up your debt situation.
-Most prefer to have you do this in advance of the meeting or could even ask a staff member to assist you in adding information into this form.
+Most Debt Counsellors prefer to have you do this in advance of the meeting or could even ask a staff member to assist you in adding information into this form.
 Some Debt Counsellors will have this form on their website or will email it to you.
 It enables the Debt Counsellor to quickly see what your situation is and how things can be changed to improve your situation.

 (in some cases the consumer may not be able to go to the Debt Counsellor so they might work with one another via the internet, email or over the phone.)